syncfusion-content/javascript-docs/js/api/ejTagCloud.md

 The dataSource contains the list of data to display in a cloud format.
-Each data contains a link url, frequency to categorize the font size and a display text.
+Each data contains a link URL, frequency to categorize the font size and a display text.